 My First Ever Experience Flying a Hot Air Balloon

-Among all types of aircrafts, hot air balloon makes the oldest and the most exotic one.
+Among all types of aircraft, the hot air balloon is the oldest and the most exotic one.
 Invented in 1783 in France, hot air ballooning has ...

-About a half dozen companies in Albuquerque offer hot air balloon flights on a daily basis, hence there are plenty of options to choose from.
+About a half dozen companies in Albuquerque offer hot air balloon flights daily, hence there are plenty of options to choose from.
 All have good reviews on TripAdvisor, so I guess you can't go wrong with any of them.
 We chose World Balloon mainly because of the price, but it turned out to be the oldest hot air balloon company in Albuquerque.
-Our pilot Murray was fantastic - very knowledgable and with a great sense of humour.
+Our pilot Murray was fantastic - very knowledgeable and with a great sense of humour.

 On that day, I counted 18 balloons including the one we flew in.
-Albuquerque has a very predictable weather year around: it's mostly sunny, very little clouds and almost no rain (balloons don't fly in the thunderstorm and in the rain).
+Albuquerque has a very predictable weather year-round: it's mostly sunny, with very few clouds and almost no rain (balloons don't fly in the thunderstorm and in the rain).

-When you buy your hot air balloon ticket in Albuquerque, you buy a what is called an "experience".
-It includes seeing how an envelope (an inflatable part of a balloon) is being blown, the actual flight and after-party with champagne wine and sweats.
+When you buy your hot air balloon ticket in Albuquerque, you buy what is called an "experience".
+It includes seeing how an envelope (an inflatable part of a balloon) is being blown, the actual flight and the after-party with champagne wine and sweat.

 Why champagne wine?
 The story goes back to France in the 18th century.
-When the first balloons were introduced (remember there were no planes), they often landed on farmfields.
+When the first balloons were introduced (remember there were no planes), they often landed on farm fields.
 Farmers, unfamiliar with such flying objects, deemed balloons evil dragons (mind you they operate with open fire) and often crashed them after the landing.
 King of France Louis XVI suggested pilots bring some champagne wine on board to please farmers.
 This worked well, and instead of breaking balloons farmers got drunk.
-This good tradition is still living to these days.
+This good tradition is still living to this day.

 It took about 5-10 minutes before the envelope got straight and was ready to go.